Bane (DC Comics): Publication history

 Chuck Dixon and Graham Nolan created the character for the Knightfall storyline.
 They developed the concept of Bane after an initial idea by Batman editor Dennis O'Neil.

 O'Neil had previously created Bane's birthplace of Santa Prisca in The Question and the drug Venom in the storyline of the same name (published in the pages of Batman: Legends of the Dark Knight #16–20, and later reprinted as a trade paperback).
 In the pages of Azrael, O'Neil introduced Bane's perception of Venom as both an addiction and the weakness responsible for his earlier defeats.

+Creation

+Co-creator Graham Nolan spoke on the character's creation, stating, "Chuck came up with the idea of an evil Doc Savage… So when I had to design the character I started with Doc Savage… I figured, if he had a costume, what would he be exposed to, living where he was living?
+So I gravitated towards a Mexican Luchador, and that's how that look came up."